 - 3 Tbs. mayonnaise

-- 1-2 tsp. freshly grated horseradish
+- 1-2 tsp. freshly grated horseradish, or more if desired

 - dash of Worcestershire sauce

-In a large saute pan or skillet over medium high heat, melt butter.
-When butter is sizzling a bit, add mushrooms and garlic and cook for 2-3 minutes or until mushrooms are softened slightly and garlic is fragrant; remove from heat and let the mushroom mixture cool slightly.
+- In a large saute pan or skillet over medium high heat, melt the butter.
+When the butter is sizzling a bit, add the mushrooms and garlic, cooking for 2-3 minutes or until the mushrooms are softened slightly and the garlic is fragrant; remove from heat and let the mushroom mixture cool slightly.

-More Hand Held Family Favorites:
+More Hand-Held Family Favorites: